 - Unfold puff pastry and lightly roll with a rolling pin to remove seams.

 - Cut the puff pastry into nine square(ish) pieces by cutting into a 3x3 grid.

 - Line 9 muffin pan cups with the puff pastry, pressing down to push it up the sides to completely cover the inside of the cups.

 - Thaw the frozen spinach and drain it of as much water as you can.
 I do this by putting the frozen spinach in a mesh sieve and running hot water over it until it's defrosted, then pressing down vigorously with a wooden spoon to squeeze the water out.

-- Mix the spinach, feta, onion, 2 eggs, and salt and pepper in a bowl.
+- Mix the spinach, feta, onion, 2 eggs, and salt and pepper to taste in a bowl.

 - Fill each pastry lined muffin cup with the spinach mixture (feel free to stuff it very full).

 - Beat the remaining egg very thoroughly in another bowl.

 - Brush the tops and edges of each spinach pie with the egg mixture, until egg is completely used up.